Uttara Kannada: Language

 The main language spoken in this district is Kannada, spoken by 55.34%.
 Other major languages include Konkani at 18.21%, 11.83% Urdu, 9.52% Marathi and 1.36% Telugu.
 Marathi speakers are mostly located in Joida and Haliyal taluks in the north and Konkani is in majority in Karwar taluk, although it is spoken throughout the district in lesser numbers.
 Nawayathi is a Konkani dialect spoken by Nawayath Muslims in Bhatkal and surrounding areas.

-Kannada is understood by a vast majority of the population of Uttara Kannada, even by the Konkani speaking people; exceptions are the villages in the extreme north of the Karwar taluka such as Sadashivgad, Baval, Majali etc. where the native people do not understand Kannada as Konkani is dominant due to the close proximity of Goa.
-Kannada dialects spoken in the district include Achchagannada or Halakki Kannada spoken by Halakki Gowdas, Nadavar dialect of kannada spoken by Nadavaru and Havigannada spoken by the Havyakas.
+Kannada is understood by a vast majority of the population of Uttara Kannada, at around 55%, and understood by almost all of the inhabitants.
+Konkani is the 2nd most spoken language, with it mainly being spoken in Karwar and other towns of the district.
+Kannada dialects spoken in the district include Achchagannada or Halakki Kannada spoken by Halakki Gowdas, Nadavar dialect of Kannada spoken by Nadavaru and Havigannada spoken by the Havyakas.

 Literacy

-Total about 10.8 lakh people in the district are literate, among them about 5.8 lakh are male and about 5 lakh are female.
-Literacy rate (children under 6 are excluded) of Uttara Kannada is 84%.
-90% of male and 78% of female population are literate here.
+In total about 10.8 lakh people in the district are literate, among them about 5.8 lakh are male and about 5 lakh are female.
+The literacy rate (children under 6 are excluded) of Uttara Kannada is 84%.
+90% of men and 78% of women are literate here.
 Overall literacy rate in the district has increased by 7%.
 Male literacy has gone up by 5% and female literacy rate has gone up by 10%.